Severson-Group/AMDC-Hardware/docs/isoSPI.md

 ### 2. isoSPI communication interface

 The isoSPI communication interface is implemented using [LTC6820](https://www.analog.com/media/en/technical-documentation/data-sheets/LTC6820.pdf).
 This IC provides a bi-directional interface between standard SPI signals and differential pulses.
-The SPI signals from PicoZed are in 1.8V voltage signals, this IC also translates the signals to 5V level.
+The SPI signals from PicoZed are in 1.8V voltage level, this IC also translates the signals to 5V level.
 For termination, 120 ohms resistor is added.
 The maximum and minimum operating conditions are provided in the following table:

 | Parameter                             |    Conditions     |   MIN   |  MAX  |
 |---------------------------------------|-------------------|---------|-------|